All Episodes

 Yeah, good for you.

-Um, you know, I wish it weren't true.
+You know, I wish it weren't true.

-I spent a lot of time today talking about economic policies of the last eight years that failed, and yet America seems compulsively drawn back to the socialist appeal because it's and it is based on lies of redistribution, et cetera, and and government can solve all our woes, and every time we break away from it, we see just the opposite happens, uh, and we get the economic growth and opportunity that really should be defining America.
+I spent a lot of time today talking about economic policies of the last eight years that failed, and yet America seems compulsively drawn back to the socialist appeal because it is based on lies of redistribution, et cetera, and government can solve all our woes.

-Well, if you think about it, Sean, you know, when was the last time that a major political party, you know, A, refused to accept the result of a lawful election, B tried to destroy the president who won it, and C showed themselves willing to destroy the country in the process.
+Well, if you think about it, Sean, you know, when was the last time that a major political party, you know, A, refused to accept the result of a lawful election, B, tried to destroy the president who won it, and C, showed themselves willing to destroy the country in the process.

 Well, that hasn't happened before in our lifetime, but of course it did happen in 1860.

-The Republicans elected a president, Lincoln, he was an outsider.
+The Republicans elected a president, Lincoln.

 The Democrats basically decided we won't have him.

-We're going to break up the country, we're going to try to get rid of him, even if with a fascination if necessary.
+We're going to try to get rid of him, even if with assassination if necessary.

 So all this craziness that has actually not been a part of our lifetime, but that Lincoln would recognize if he were alive today, is coming back.